-I’m hardly the first person to have bought something at Costco only to discover it wasn’t the bargain I thought it was.
+I’m hardly the first person to have bought something at Costco only to discover it wasn’t the bargain I expected.
 Promises of big savings encourage consumers to load up their carts with pallets of toilet paper and massive quantities of canned goods.
-Overall, American shoppers spent more than $79 billion at the popular warehouse club in 2014, making it the third largest retailer in the United States.
-But stocking up at Costco doesn’t equal automatic savings.
+American shoppers spent more than $79 billion at the warehouse club in 2014, making it the third largest retailer in the U.S. But stocking up at Costco doesn’t equal automatic savings.

 For products that have a long shelf life, buying in bulk at Costco is a no-brainer.
-Unopened frozen vegetables will stay good for up to two years, according to Real Simple, and alkaline batteries are good for seven years.
-Cleaning supplies like wood polish and Windex can last a couple of years.
+Unopened frozen vegetables will stay good for up to two years, according to Real Simple.
+Alkaline batteries are good for seven years.
+Cleaning supplies, such as wood polish and Windex, can last a couple of years.

-Other Costco products have a much shorter useful life, or can be found for less at stores like Amazon or your local supermarket.
+Other Costco products have a much shorter useful life or can be found for less at stores, such as Amazon or your local supermarket.
 In other cases, the low price tag is also a sign of lower quality.
-Before you load up your cart, check out this list of 10 things you should never buy at Costco.
+Before you load up your cart, check out this list of 15 things you should never buy at Costco.

 1. Name brand clothing